pwmt/zathura/doc/man/zathurarc.5.rst

 *database*
   Defines the database backend to use for bookmarks and input history.
-Possible values are "plain", "sqlite" and "null".
+Possible values are "sqlite" and "null".
 If "null" is used, bookmarks and input history will not be stored.

-  Note that the "plain" backend is deprecated.
-If selected, the "sqlite" backend will import old history from the "plain" database and operation will continue with the "sqlite" backend.
-After the first import, the setting can safely be changed to "sqlite".
-The default will change after a release of Debian trixie.

   * Value type: String
-  * Default value: plain
+  * Default value: sqlite

 *dbus-raise-window*
   Defines whether zathura's window should be raised when receiving certain